-I have now come to the conclusion I’m a, ‘South-of-the-River,’ kind of woman, or Left Bank, as they refer to it in Paris.
-The 6th arrondissement, and more specifically, the area around Saint-Germain-des-Prés, is the best location to stay in Paris and explore.
+I have now come to the conclusion I’m a, ‘South-of-the-River,’ kind of woman, or Left Bank-Rive Gauche, as they refer to it in Paris.
+The 6th arrondissement, and more specifically, the area around Saint-Germain-des-Prés, is the best arrondissement in Paris to stay and explore.
 There is so much to see in Paris and I’d still base myself here to see all the other sites.

 Some of this has to do with ‘a gut feeling’ I’ve had while staying in Paris over the years.
 The 6th arrondissement is easy to move around and see the tourist spots, it’s very safe.
 It has a traditional Parisian neighborhood feel, and it happens to be where you will find many of the, ‘Best of’ in Paris.